What is Growth Capex?

 Growth capex is a form of capital expenditure undertaken by a company to expand existing operations or further growth prospects.
 It focuses on activities such as the acquisition of fixed assets, purchase of hardware (e.g., computers), vehicles for transporting goods, and building expansion.
 Usually, transactions relating to growth capex are recorded on the balance sheet (PP&E) and the cash flow statement (investing activities).

 Capital expenditure, commonly known as capex, is an integral part of strategic decisions for organizations, because it helps foster growth, improve customer service, increase margin, and promote quality performance.
 Due to the large sums of money allocated to projects, it is critical for the investments to generate high returns.
 Two approaches are used to implement growth capex:

 1. Acquisition of New Equipment and Automation

 Every organization is looking for ways to increase efficiency, and automation provides a viable solution.
-Automation not only reduces operational costs but also helps in the realization of a company’s goals within a shorter period.
-The significant investment made on robots and other automation equipment can be justified by the increased processing output and reduced labor costs.
+Automation not only reduces operational costs but also helps in the realization of a company’s goals within a shorter period of time.
+The significant investment made in robots and other automation equipment can be justified by the increased processing output and reduced labor costs.
 However, companies should determine if the capital expenditure contributes to the company’s value before acquiring the equipment for automating the process.
 For example, they should assess if: